 19-49 kW | $5,000 | $10,000 | *** | $250,000 | +$500 |

-50-99 kW DCFC | $35,000 | $50,000 | Class 4-8*** | $500,000 | +2,000 |
+50-99 kW DCFC | $35,000 | $50,000 | Class 4-8*** | $500,000 | +$2,000 |

 100 kW+ DCFC | $50,000 | $70,000 | Class 4-8*** | $500,000 | +$2,000 |

-Fleet-ZERO offers funding for eligible costs up to the incentive maximums included in the table above, not to exceed 80% of eligible projects costs (90% for Qualifying Entities*).
+Fleet-ZERO offers funding for eligible costs up to the incentive maximums in the table above, not to exceed 80% of eligible projects costs (90% for Qualifying Entities*).

 Incentives are based on charger power level and number of chargers.
 Charging port count is determined by the number of electric vehicles capable of being charged simultaneously per charger at the listed power level.

-**The Evaluation Committee reserves the right to award more or less funding during any Standard application round.
-The max funding that will be awarded per Rolling application submission is $50,000.
+**The Evaluation Committee reserves the right to award more or less funding during any standard application round.
+The max funding that will be awarded per rolling application submission is $50,000.